Skip to content

 Cream cheese frosting: 8 oz (227g) cream cheese + ½ cup (57g) softened butter + 2 cups (240g) powdered sugar + 1 tsp vanilla.
 Makes enough for a 9×13 sheet cake or 24 cupcakes.

 Honey glaze (for Easter bread): 2 tablespoons (40g) honey + 1 tablespoon (15ml) hot water.
-Brush over bread immediately when it comes out of the oven.
-The heat helps the glaze set into a beautiful shiny finish.
+Brush it over the bread the moment it comes out of the oven — the residual heat helps the glaze set into a beautiful, shiny finish.

 Egg Wash vs. Milk Wash

 For hot cross buns and Easter breads, the traditional finish is an egg wash for a deep, shiny gloss.
 Mix 1 egg with 1 tablespoon of milk or water and brush gently before baking.
-For a softer, matte finish, use milk wash (brush milk directly).
-For a sweet, sticky finish on brioche-style breads, brush with a simple sugar syrup (equal parts sugar and water, heated until dissolved) immediately after removing from the oven.
+For a softer, matte finish, just brush on plain milk.
+For a sweet, sticky finish on brioche-style breads, brush with a simple sugar syrup — equal parts sugar and water, heated until dissolved — right after the bread comes out of the oven.

 Frequently Asked Questions